 In addition to applicable tolls and surcharges that may be added to your fare, there will be a $15 surcharge added to all trips originating in Connecticut and ending in New York City.

-Drivers pay for tolls incurred before a driver taps to arrive or after the ride ends.
-Fees related to taking optional express or HOV lanes aren't paid for by passengers or reimbursed.
+Fees related to taking optional express or HOV lanes aren't paid for by passengers and will not be reimbursed.

 Tolls paid by passengers aren't subject to any Lyft fees, so the full toll amount is added to driver earnings.

 Where can I see toll information for rides?

 Toll fees are included in the individual ride breakdown in your ride history and as line items in the Driver Dashboard.